Teh-Bobo/unicode-title-case/README.md

 # Unicode Titlecase
 Unicode titlecasing operations for chars and strings.
-The crate supports has additional functionality to support the TR/AZ locale.
+The crate supports has additional functionality to support the TR/AZ locales.

 ## Installation